 All employers owe a duty to provide a safe workplace to their employees under Texas law.
 Safety starts with training.
 Not only does the employer owe a duty to make sure the operator knows how to safely operate the forklift but that he is responsible and of sober mind to do so.

-In addition to training, this duty to provide a safe workplace to anticipate potential hazards in the work area that may affect the safe operation of forklifts.
-Low hanging doors and ceilings must be accounted for with proper markings and low clearance alarm bars where necessary.
+In addition to training, this duty to provide a safe workplace includes the duty to anticipate potential hazards in the work area that may affect the safe operation of forklifts.
+Low-hanging doors and ceilings must be accounted for with proper markings and low-clearance alarm bars where necessary.
 Travel space must be not only wide enough but clear of blockage and debris that would affect the safe operation of the forklift.
 Furthermore, noise must be held to a minimum in the work area so alarms and coworkers can be heard.

-In the end, it is up to the employer in charge to make sure the work area is safe for all employees whether they are operating the forklift or merely forced to work in and around the forklift.
+In the end, it is up to the employer to make sure the work area is safe for all employees whether they are operating the forklift or merely forced to work in and around the forklift.
 If you suspect your employer failed to honor his obligation to provide a safe workplace resulting in your injury, you should speak with a forklift accident attorney immediately.
 Call Simmons and Fletcher, P.C. for a free consultation today.

 What if My Employer Provides Worker’s Compensation?

-If your employer is one of those that provides Worker’s Compensation for its employees, you cannot bring a claim directly against your employer.
+If your employer is one of those that provide Worker’s Compensation for its employees, you cannot bring a claim directly against your employer.
 However, you may have a claim against another company.
-For example, if the forklift malfunctioned because of a manufacturing defect, design flaw, or other failure you may be able to bring a claim against the fork lift manufacturer.
+For example, if the forklift malfunctions because of a manufacturing defect, design flaw, or another failure, you may be able to bring a claim against the forklift manufacturer.